 How is my electricity bill calculated?

-Your bill equals your consumption in kWh multiplied by your band’s tariff rate, plus fixed charges and VAT.
-Prepaid meter users pay per kWh loaded.
-Estimated billing customers without meters receive bills based on DisCo estimates of their usage.
+Your bill equals your consumption in kWh multiplied by your current approved tariff rate, plus applicable regulated charges and VAT where charged.
+Prepaid meter users can check the rate on their vending receipt.
+Estimated billing customers without meters receive bills based on DisCo estimates of usage.

 Why is my electricity bill so high?